 Students will explore their creative side through a variety of different topics in Drama.
 Some topics covered will include speech, movement, theatre games, scene study, improvisation, technical theatre and film study.

 Many facets of leadership impact students in junior high school, especially as they gain an increasing awareness of the immense impact of local and global leaders.
 The Learning to Lead courses series provides opportunities for students to better understand the concept of leadership in preparation for their future career and life roles.

 Instrumental Music (Full year)

-*Note: A fee of $100 is collected to cover the costs of instrument rental.
+*Note: A fee of up to $75 is collected to cover the costs of instrument rental.
 If the student owns their own instrument; the fee may be waived.

 Once people find out I'm a music teacher, they almost ALWAYS tell me, "Man, I wished I learned an instrument when I was young".
 Don't be that person 20 years from now!
 Come learn a new skill that has been proven to positively help develop the brain, and have fun doing it!
 Plus, it looks good on any resume!